Sorority and Fraternity Community Ambassadors

 - Be disaffiliated during your prospective visits

 Sorority and Fraternity Community Ambassadors also have the additional opportunity to support programming throughout the year.
 Programming includes, but is not limited to Greek Alumni Weekend (Homecoming weekend), summer recruitment initiatives, Greek community stakeholder resource fair, and City of Ames outreach events.

-Ambassadors are expected to attend all events for which they are assigned or volunteer.
+Ambassadors are expected to attend all events they are assigned or volunteer.
 The adviser has the discretion to dismiss an Ambassador for excessive absences of for any other reason deemed appropriate.

 Please note that this is an opportunity to serve the sorority and fraternity community.
 It is not expected that you have any prior knowledge of the community as a whole, but rather that you have an interest in learning more about the Iowa State University sorority and fraternity community.
 You will receive appropriate training before scheduled to provide tours.
 Limited knowledge of other fraternities and sororities should not hinder you from applying for this opportunity!